pavophilip/react-shader-fiber/README.md

 This is an experimental custom React Renderer, designed to compose Fragment Shaders using a declarative way.

+> [!WARNING]
+> Just a heads-up: our library is like a fun, evolving playground – it's under active development and can be unstable.
+> Happy creating and thanks for being part of our journey!

+> [!TIP]
+> Spot something odd?
+Let us know by [creating an issue](https://github.com/pavophilip/react-shader-fiber/issues/new)!
+>
+> Got cool ideas or fixes?
+We'd love to see
+> your [pull requests](https://github.com/pavophilip/react-shader-fiber/pulls).
+Join us in shaping this library!

 ## Why?

 For fun, of course!